robertnjenga/portfolio-website/README.md

 ![Portfolio](https://i.postimg.cc/B6jdGfDZ/Screenshot-11.png)

 ## Description
-Full Stack React Portfolio Website, using sanity-io, a content management system that allows you to manage text, images, and other data using APIs.
+Full Stack React Portfolio Website, using React, and sanity-io, a content management system that allows you to manage text, images, and other data using APIs.